bids-standard/bids-specification/src/02-common-principles.md

     to some data file based on rules 2.b and 2.c but is made inapplicable based on its location in the directory structure as per rule 2.a.

-1. There MUST NOT be multiple metadata files applicable to a data file at one level of the directory hierarchy.

-1. If multiple metadata files satisfy criteria 2.a-c above:
+1. If, for a given data file, multiple metadata files satisfy criteria 2.a-c above:

+    1. The set of applicable metadata files is ordered as follows.
+        Within each level of the filesystem hierarchy independently, applicable files are ordered from fewest to most entities; each subsequent filename MUST possess a set of entities that is a strict superset of the previous filename.
+        These lists are concatenated in order of highest to lowest level in the filesystem hierarchy.

-    1. For [tabular files](#tabular-files) and other simple metadata files (for instance, [`bvec` / `bval` files for diffusion MRI](#04-modality-specific-files/01-magnetic-resonance-imaging#required-gradient-orientation-information)), accessing metadata associated with a data file MUST consider only the applicable file that is lowest in the filesystem hierarchy.
+    1. For [tabular files](#tabular-files) and other simple metadata files (for instance, [`bvec` / `bval` files for diffusion MRI](#04-modality-specific-files/01-magnetic-resonance-imaging#required-gradient-orientation-information)), accessing metadata associated with a data file MUST consider only the last file in the order established by rule 4.a.

-    1. For [JSON files](#key-value-files-dictionaries), key-values are loaded from files from the top of the directory hierarchy downwards, such that key-values from the top level are inherited by all data files at lower levels to which it is applicable unless overridden by a value for the same key present in another metadata file at a lower level (though it is RECOMMENDED to minimize the extent of such overrides).
+    1. For [JSON files](#key-value-files-dictionaries), key-values MUST be loaded from applicable files sequentially in the order established by rule 4.a, overwriting any existing key-values when doing so.

 Corollaries: